 - After the reviews are complete, the applicant will be notified of the necessary fees for the application.

 - The completed and approved permit will be sent to the applicant after payment has been received by Village Administration.

-A Mobile Food establishment permit is required where food is sold to members of the general public from a movable vehicle, push cart, trailer, or boat which periodically or continuously changes location including movable concession stands and similar temporary stations not operating for a permanent building licensed as a restaurant.
+A Mobile Food Establishment Permit is required where food is sold to members of the general public from a movable vehicle, push cart, trailer, or boat which periodically or continuously changes location including movable concession stands and similar temporary stations not operating for a permanent building licensed as a restaurant.

 A Neighborhood Event (Block Party) Permit may be needed to block or close a portion of a public street for a neighborhood block party.

 Pet Licenses are required in order for any person to own, harbor or keep any dog or cat more than five months of age after July 1 of the licensing year.
 Bring in your pet's proof of rabies vaccination with dates and in a few minutes you will have a license.
 Licenses are to be renewed every year.
-Licenses for the new year are available around the second week of December.
+Licenses for the new year are available around the third week of December.